misraX/sylius-hub/README.md

 For email config: http://localhost/admin/emailconfigs/

-*he project has been built using: https://github.com/Sylius/Sylius-Standard*
+*The project has been built using: https://github.com/Sylius/Sylius-Standard*

 Custom Emails
 ------------